maci0/gke-inference-from-scratch/part2.md

 ## Part 2: Inference Frameworks

-In Part 1, we built the foundation: a GKE cluster with GPU nodes, RDMA networking, and all the necessary infrastructure for high-performance inference.
+In [Part 1](part1.md), we built the foundation: a GKE cluster with GPU nodes, RDMA networking, and all the necessary infrastructure for high-performance inference.
 Now it's time to put that infrastructure to work by deploying actual inference frameworks.

+### Prerequisites

+Before starting this part, ensure you have:

+1. **A GKE cluster with GPU support**: Either complete [Part 1](part1.md) to build the cluster from scratch, or use an existing cluster set up with [cluster toolkit](https://github.com/GoogleCloudPlatform/cluster-toolkit)
+2. **HuggingFace token**: Required for downloading gated models.
+Get your token from [HuggingFace Settings](https://huggingface.co/settings/tokens)

 This part focuses on **vLLM**, one of the most popular and performant open-source inference frameworks for large language models.
 We'll cover both single-node and multi-node deployment patterns, showing you how to leverage your infrastructure for models of any size.

+While Google Cloud offers [GKE Inference Quickstart](https://cloud.google.com/kubernetes-engine/docs/how-to/machine-learning/inference/inference-quickstart) to simplify the deployment of  inference workloads, in this series we are more interested in the underpinnings.

 ### What We'll Cover